coecms/era5/README.md

 # ERA5

-The era5 python code is an interface to the CDS api to donwload ERA5 data from the CDS data server.
+The era5 python code is an interface to the CDS api to download ERA5 data from the CDS data server.
 It uses a modified version of the CDS api which stops after a request has been submitted and executed.
-The target download url is saved and downloads are run in parallell by the code using Pool multiprocessing module.
+The target download url is saved and downloads are run in parallel by the code using the Pool multiprocessing module.
-As well as managing the downloads the code get all the necessary information on available variables from local json configuration files.
+As well as managing the downloads the code gets all the necessary information on available variables from local json configuration files.
 Before submitting a request the code will check that the file is not already available locally by quering a sqlite database.
-After downloading new files is important to update the database to avoid to download twice the same file.
+After downloading new files it is important to update the database to avoid downloading twice the same file.
 Files are first downloaded in a staging area, a quick qc to see if the file is a valid netcdf file is run and finally the file is converted to netcdf4 format with internal compression.
-The code default behaviour is to donwload netcdf files, but it's also possible to download grib, howwver we haven't tested the full workflow for this option.
+The code default behaviour is to download netcdf files, but it's also possible to download grib, however we haven't tested the full workflow for this option.

 ## Getting started